A WRITING LIFE

 I combine my enthusiasms for writing and travel in freelance travel writing.
 My travel articles have published in the travel sections of newspapers throughout the United States and in travel magazines.
 I have put up a number of my travel articles here on my web site.

 David J. Langum and I collaborated in writing a biography of Thomas O. Larkin, published by University of Oklahoma Press.
 The book won the Caroline Bancroft History Prize.
 An American merchant and United States Consul to Mexican California, Larkin was the chief figure in the American acquisition of California.
-The paperback and hardback may be purchased online from Amazon and Barnes & Noble and by order from any bookstore.
+The book is available in paper and hard cover.
 Read a summary of Larkin's life in my article.

 My Road to California: The Search for a Southern Overland Route, 1540-1848, originally published by The Arthur H. Clark Company, has been reprinted in paperback.
 The book is the only volume to bring together the story of the search for an overland route to California by Spaniards, Mexicans and Americans.
-It may be purchased online at Barnes & Noble and at Amazon and by order at any bookstore.
 This reprint volume contains an index.

 My second love, after writing, is traveling.
 The two proved a happy combination.
 I traveled with my family, and I organized and escorted tours.
 Soft Adventure tours, I called them, since they involved experiences that were a bit different and a bit more challenging than the typical tourist experience.
-In the course of my travels, I have visited some sixty or seventy countries and dependencies.
+In the course of my travels, I have visited some sixty or seventy countries and dependencies and all of the continents except Antarctica.
+On purpose.
 My travel articles published in newspapers and travel magazines throughout the United States.
 This was in the salad days when newspapers had budget for freelance writing.
-A collection of my articles, titled Soft Adventure Travel, was published in June 2011 as an eBook.
-It is available at Smashwords and at Amazon Kindle.
+A collection of my articles, titled Soft Adventure Travel, was published in June 2011 as an ebook.

 I reversed the usual path of novel-to-screenplay by writing a novella based on one of my screenplays.
 Sakura, the book, is based on my screenplay of the same title.
 This is a story about a good man who loves two women.
 He lives the good life of a respected professor in a quiet college town on the United States west coast.
 He loves his wife, his cottage garden and his academic routine.
 He is content.
-But when his new Japanese graduate assistant's mother visits her son from Japan, the professor's world is turned upside down.
+But when his new Japanese graduate assistant’s mother visits her son from Japan, the professor’s world is turned upside down.
 Memories that he thought he had forgotten or suppressed flood back, and his tranquility vanishes.
-The eBook is available at Amazon and Smashwords and other online purveyors.
-The print volume is available at Amazon, CreateSpace and elsewhere.
+The book is available in print and ebook.

 Since the trends in recent years have been toward self-publication, the options in the production of covers has proliferated.
-I have displayed some examples of the various options here.
+I have displayed some examples of the options for self-publishing, as well as some commercially-produced covers here.

 In recent years, I have turned to writing screenplays.
 What writer does not have a screenplay or two in his head, on disk, or making the rounds?
 Have a look at a short description of each of my scripts.

-I have written a couple of short fantasies.
-Three Little Girls and the Fairies was inspired by my family's idyllic year on a working farm in England's Cotswold Hills near Chastleton.
-I wrote The Little Girl in the White Dress after an overnight at Wolf Creek Inn in Oregon.
-There are persistent stories of a little girl in a white dress that roams the historic inn's halls.
+I have written a couple of little fantasies.
+Three Little girls and the Fairies was inspired by my family's residence during an idyllic sabbatical year in a seventeenth-century farmhouse in England's Cotswold Hills.
+An overnight in the historic Wolf Creek Inn in Oregon inspired The Little Girl in the White Dress.
+It is rumored that a willowy little girl in a white dress has been seen walking about the dark hallways of the inn.